Sign In Register

 Safety Score

-Merrimac has an average annual temperature of 47°F (8°C).
+Merrimac experiences four distinct seasons with an average annual temperature of 47°F (8°C).
 Winters average 19°F in January while summers reach 72°F in July.
-Annual precipitation is 39.2 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 39.2 inches.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 811 feet.

 Temperature